Capstone-W3/trash_parent_repo/README.md

 https://github.com/appliedAI-Initiative/orb_slam_2_ros

 (need to remove all the `-j*` flags in `build.sh` on our forked repo)

+We have forked the https://github.com/appliedAI-Initiative/orb_slam_2_ros repository.
+This repository uses ORBSLAM2.
+We have worked on this repo to work with ORBSLAM3.
+The correct branch to be on is orb_slam_3_fast, which uses ORBSLAM3.

 We are using `v0.3` due to limitations from the ros wrapper but otherwise we could use `v0.4` (can't remember if v1.0 works but think they phased out Ubuntu 16.04 and ros-kinetic)